LeeMorinUCF/QMB6358F20/demo_04_version_control/GitHub_Quick_Reference.md

 ### How to fix it

-Make sure the repo is spelled correctly and that
+Make sure the repo is spelled correctly and that you have ```git``` and GitHub installed.
+Be careful not to miss part of the url if typing or copyng it manually.

 ## ```status```: to see what you have done